NCBI-Hackathons/SuMu/README.md

 )
 ```

+Please check the vignettes for more info and examples.

 ## Description

 This package aims to make it easier to fit [Stan](https://mc-stan.org) models in R to estimate the association of genetic variants with survival (time from diagnosis/treatment to clinical event) or benefit from therapy, in the context of clinical data.